-- Biological contributors, such as genetic and genomic differences, that can be associated with disparate outcomes in patient populations. - Environmental factors that may cause endogenous changes, such as environmental exposures, dietary factors, lifestyle factors, and other external factors that may contribute to prostate cancer disparities in specific populations. - Social and cultural factors that may influence patient decisions related to screening and treatment, such as the role of social/support networks, community influence, cultural or religious practices, and psychological health. - Access to health care, which may stem from geographic location, socioeconomic status, or other factors.
+- Biological contributors, such as genetic and genomic differences, that can be associated with disparate outcomes in patient populations. - Environmental factors that may cause endogenous changes, such as environmental exposures, dietary factors, lifestyle factors, and other external factors that may contribute to prostate cancer disparities in specific populations. - Social and cultural factors that may influence decision-making of patients, their family, or caregiver as it relates to the screening and treatment of prostate cancer, such as the role of social/support networks, community influence, cultural or religious practices, and psychological health. - Access to health care, which may stem from geographic location, socioeconomic status, or other factors.

-All applications for the FY20 PCRP Health Disparity Research Award (HDRA) are encouraged to address at least one of the HDRA Focus Areas.
+All applications for the FY21 PCRP Health Disparity Research Award (HDRA) are encouraged to address at least one of the Health Disparity Research Award Focus Areas.